reach4help/info/README.md

 ### UX & Design

-We have an initial Mural mockup for the app that you can see here: https://app.mural.co/t/projectneighborhoodassistanc9176/m/projectneighborhoodassistanc9176/1584396026453
+We have an initial Mural UX mockup for the app that you can see here: https://app.mural.co/t/projectneighborhoodassistanc9176/m/projectneighborhoodassistanc9176/1584396026453

+And some initial Figma design mockups here: https://www.figma.com/file/OiU7Tl4k1YFfqZQXxLaRrl/Neighborhood-Assistance?node-id=0%3A1